Hofls/artificial-intelligence/neural-networks.md

 * `deepart.io` - repaint an image in any style
 * `Quick, Draw!` - recognizes doodle that you drew
 * `Prisma` - apply filters to an image
+* `Reface` - replace face in video with your face
+* `Faceapp` - modify your face / change background
 *
 * `GauGAN` - you draw shapes, it generates images (landscapes)
 * `Nvidia image inpainting` - choose parts of image for AI to retouch